 For-Profit (Business) Organizations

 A for-profit organization exists primarily to generate a profit, that is, to take in more money than it spends.
 The owners can decide to keep all the profit themselves, or they can spend some or all of it on the business itself.
 Or, they may decide to share some of it with employees through the use of various types of compensation plans, e.g., employee profit sharing.

 (We’ll read later about the legal forms of a for-profit, including sole proprietorships, partnerships, and corporations.
 More information is available back in the main category Understanding Organizations.

 (The following information, in large part, was developed by Putnam Barber, President of the Evergreen State Society in Seattle, Washington)

-Most nonprofits businesses are organized into corporations.
-Most corporations are formed under the corporations laws of a particular state.
+Most nonprofit businesses are organized into corporations.
+Most corporations are formed under the corporate laws of a particular state.
 Every state has provisions for forming nonprofit corporations; some permit other forms, such as unincorporated associations, trusts, etc., which may operate as nonprofit businesses on slightly (but sometimes importantly) different terms.

 The Internal Revenue Service (IRS) gets involved because corporations are, in general, required to pay federal corporate income taxes on their net earning (another technical term, pointing to a slightly different way to the idea of a surplus of revenue over expenses).

 Section 501 of the Internal Revenue Code lists several circumstances under which corporations are exempt from these taxes.
 Section 501(c)(3) — the famous one — describes corporations (1) serving charitable, religious, scientific, or educational purposes (2) no part of the income of which “inures to the benefit of” anyone.